swallowcamel/nancywiki/The-before-and-after-module-hooks.md

 Besides defining handlers for specific routes, a module can also intercept requests that match one of its routes, both before and after the route is invoked.
-It is important to understand that these interceptors will only be invoked if the incoming request `matches one of the routes in the module`.
+It is important to understand that these interceptors will only be invoked if the incoming request matches one of the routes in the module.

 ## Intercepting the request before the route is invoked